-The second (final) year of fieldwork will occur in a public county child welfare agency.
+- Final Year of fieldwork will occur in a public county child welfare agency.
 Students will be placed in any of the following county child welfare agencies: Monterey, Santa Cruz, Santa Clara, Alameda, San Mateo, San Francisco, Contra Costa and Napa.
-Second year county placements have been within Emergency Response, Dependency Investigations, Continuation, Family Maintenance, Family Reunification, Adoptions, ILP, Domestic Violence, and other specialized units.
+Final year county placements have been within Emergency Response, Dependency Investigations, Continuation, Family Maintenance, Family Reunification, Adoptions, ILP, Domestic Violence, and other specialized units.

 IV-E students must fulfill field requirements as described in the MSW Student Manual.
 Any questions or concerns about their field placements should follow appropriate field procedures.
 Students should discuss problems with their field instructor, faculty field liaison, IV-E Project Coordinator and finally, if unresolved, with the School of Social Work Field Education Director, in that order.
-IV-E students in both years will also participate in additional Child Welfare training seminars, which are mandatory.
-These hours do not count as part of the first & second field practicum hours.
+IV-E students will be required to participate in specialized child welfare training both years in the MSW program/